Janislav/pallet-domainname/README.md

-# Domain name pallet
+# Domainname pallet

-This is the repository of the domain name pallet.
+This is the repository of the domainname pallet.

 ## Purpose

-This pallet acts as a template for building other pallets.

-It currently allows a user to put a `u32` value into storage, which triggers a runtime event.
+This pallet gives you the possibility to extend a substrate chain by domain names.
+A user should have the possibility register a qualified name and use this name to receive funds from other users of the chain without the need of using an address.

 ## Dependencies